iotaledger/iota/docs/content/developer/iota-evm/solo/how-tos/the-l2-ledger.md

 ---
-description: 'Smart contracts can exchange assets between themselves on the same chain and between different chains, as well as with addresses on the L1 ledger.'
+description: Smart contracts can exchange assets between themselves on the same chain and between different chains, as well as with addresses on the L1 ledger.
 image: /img/logo/WASP_logo_dark.png
 tags:
   - how-to
+  - evm
+  - solo
+  - testing
 ---

 # The L2 Ledger